CTSteven/StockLiteBoard/README.md

 This application , refer [Vincent Tatan's blog and project at GitHub ](https://towardsdatascience.com/value-investing-dashboard-with-python-beautiful-soup-and-dash-python-43002f6a97ca) , collect company's stock price history , financial summary information from professional financial website ( MarketWatch) and yahoo ( pandas' datareader) to do simple rule-based analysis and infer reasonable share price then give user a hint about sell or buy decision .

 Value investment and technical analysis are two mainstream in stock market.
 To increase probability of winning , investors now should know more than that in this rapid change era .
-Maybe buy good funds is better idea for general investors.
-Even professional fund managers face big challenge in collecting and interpreting information to make good decision , as soon as possible , in investment portfolio and when to buy or sell share .
+Maybe choose good funds to buy is better idea for general investors.
+Even professional fund managers face big challenge to fast collecting and interpreting information for making good trading decision and quick enough before market change to another condition .
+Information system could help practitioners do their job easier.

-Python has lots of packages for data processing and visualization, and is easy to use if there are good examples.
-I have learned a lot through reading the codes , developing new function and refactoring to another style .
+Python is hot and popular in data science community.
+Many experts contribute lots of data processing and visualization packages to Python, make it is easy to use and learn if there are good examples.
+This application show how Python can process web resources and organize information with friendly tabular and chart web page offering a easy to use simple stock investment analysis tool.
+I have learned a lot through reading codes , developing new function and refactoring part of UI and code to another style .
 Thanks Vincent share his idea and project.

 Following are some changes I make from that project :
 - Change UI layout and apply Bootstrap 4
-- Could execute in Jupyter notebook
+- Direct run in Jupyter notebook
 - Change share price graph to K chart , add SMA , MACD , RSI
 - File name are also changed and do some code refactoring
 - Get data through API from stock market data company is more reliable and efficient than parsing web page from website , but this part left no modification.